byronpendason/byronpendason.github.io/young_penda.md

 "Only that he's been in that swamp since before your father gave me this town.
 The people here told me about him when I arrived, that he attacked every full moon.
 We tried many things to stop his attacks, but nothing worked until we started huddling together in the mead hall every night."

 The thegn was silent for a moment, as if considering his next words carefully.
-He hesitantly said, "Deep in the woods to the south of town, there is an old witch's hut.
+He hesitantly added, "Deep in the woods to the south of town, there is an old witch's hut.
 It is said that the witch has been there since before I've even been alive.
 She may know more about this ettin."

 "Then that's where I shall go!"
 Penda declared.